Japanese Cooking Tools: 33 Essentials for Home Chefs

 by M M

 In a Tokyo kitchen, a chef shaves a daikon radish into translucent ribbons.
 The blade is thinner than a credit card.
 Each ribbon holds its shape.
 Across the room, rice steams in a clay pot whose form has not changed in four hundred years.
-Japanese cooking is a discipline of precision.
-Its tools carry that discipline into the home kitchen.
-The 33 Japanese cooking tools below cover the categories that shape almost every traditional dish.
+Japanese cooking is a discipline of precision, and its tools carry that discipline into the home kitchen.
+The thirty-four Japanese cooking tools below cover the categories that shape almost every traditional dish.
 Each was chosen for what it does that nothing else can.

 This guide is organised by purpose, not popularity.
 Knives come first.
 Then the surfaces that protect them.
 Then pots, steamers, grinders, rice tools, everyday workhorses, and finishing equipment.
 Skip to the category that matters to you, or read straight through to see how a Japanese kitchen builds itself.